lammps/lammps/doc/src/fix_bond_break.rst

 broken bond on a given time step.
-It also means that if atom :math:`i` chooses atom :math:`j` as its sole partner, but atom :math:`j` chooses atom :math:`k` as its sole partner (because :math:`R_{jk} > R_{ij}`), then this means atom :math:`I` will not be part of a broken bond on this time step, even if it has other possible bond partners.
+It also means that if atom :math:`i` chooses atom :math:`j` as its sole partner, but atom :math:`j` chooses atom :math:`k` as its sole partner (because :math:`R_{jk} > R_{ij}`), then this means atom :math:`i` will not be part of a broken bond on this time step, even if it has other possible bond partners.

 The *prob* keyword can effect whether an eligible bond is actually